 The members of the family also settled in other regions of France, where several of them distinguished themselves.
 Jean-Baptiste Boudrot was born in Tixey, in Côte-d'Or, in 1819, into a family of cultivators.
 He was ordained in 1843 and became a scholar.
 Among his writings were "L'hôtel-Dieu de Beaune" (1878) and "Le jugement dernier" (1875).

 Jean Boudreau, born in 1643, son of Martin and Marie (née Foucault), travelled from Charente-Inferieure, France to Canada in 1667.
 He married Marie-Rose Vivien on 13th September 1673.
 His second marriage was in Charlesbourg on 13th December 1689 to Elizabeth Pivain.

 Early History of the Budrow family

-Another 117 words (8 lines of text) covering the years 1819, 1843, 1878 and 1875 are included under the topic Early Budrow History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Budrow research.
+More information is included under the topic Early Budrow History in all our PDF Extended History products and printed products wherever possible.

 Budrow Spelling Variations